Nexmo/nexmo-developer/_use_cases/digital-marketplace-client-sdk.md

 ![Nexmo Developer Create An Application screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/create-an-application.png)

-Note: We will not be using Event URL and Answer URL, so you can enter `https://example.com/event` and `https://example.com/answer` respectively.
+> **Note**: We will not be using Event URL and Answer URL, so you can enter `https://example.com/event` and `https://example.com/answer` respectively.

 Click “Generate public/private key pair” to generate your public key and download the `private.key` file to your computer.